Updated: 1/18/2023 | Paris Travel Guide

 - Bistrot Paul Bert: Dish to order: milk-fed pork.
 There’s no escaping a food coma following a meal here.
-This is a gut-busting traditional French meal at its finest—from the seasonal plump white asparagus and the Côte de Boeuf for two (served medium-rare only with the most perfect French fries) to their signature praline-buttercream-filled Paris-Brest pastry or big-as-your-head steaming-hot soufflé.
+This is a traditional French meal at its finest—from the seasonal plump white asparagus and the Côte de Boeuf for two (served medium-rare only with the most perfect French fries) to their signature praline-buttercream-filled Paris-Brest pastry or big-as-your-head steaming-hot soufflé.
 There’s tartare, too, of course, plus a yellow-as-the-sun egg served with shaved black truffles.
 During lunch, the $25 two-course prix fixe is a steal; you can do a formule at dinner, too, or order a là carte.

 - Breizh Café: Created by Brittany-born chef Bertrand Larcher, Briezh Café is THE BEST place to go for crepes in Paris.
 Larcher uses the highest-quality ingredients such as farmers’ market eggs, Bordier butter, and stone-milled organic flour.
 Choose from traditional savory galettes with ham, cheese, and egg, or opt for more adventurous toppings such as smoked duck breast.
 Dessert crêpes also come in both classic varieties and Asian fusion flavors, as Larcher’s wife is Japanese.
 Complete your crepe with an artisanal cider from Brittany.

 - Cafe de Flore: They are known for their onion soup.